dudung/soal/_posts/phys/2020-09-21-vector-addition.md

 Fig. <a href="#fig:vadd-graph-polygon-4v">4</a> shows the results of $\vec{r} _{1+2} = \vec{r}_1 + \vec{r}_2$ (left), $\vec{r} _{1+2+3} = \vec{r}_1 + \vec{r}_2 + \vec{r}_3$ (center), and $\vec{r} _{1+2+3+4} = \vec{r}_1 + \vec{r}_2 + \vec{r}_3 + \vec{r}_4$ (right) using polygon method.
 With this method all vectors can still be drawn and their contribution to the resultan are clear.

-This method will be used later in summing phasors (or rotating vectors), in explaining the interference of multiple slits and diffraction.
+This method will be used later in summing phasors (or rotating vectors), in explaining the interference of multiple slit and diffraction.

+## Trigonometry addition
+Law of cosines and sines can also be used to calculate vector addition or resultan of two vectors [[5](#ref5)].
+Length of both vectors and the angle between them are required fot this method.

 ## Exercises
 1. Using similar way as in Eqn. \eqref{eqn:vadd-addition-result}, find formulation for $C_x$ and $C_y$, if $\vec{C} = \vec{A} + \vec{B}$.
 Use $\vec{A} = A_x \ \hat{x} + A_y \ \hat{y}$, $\vec{B} = B_x \ \hat{x} + B_y \ \hat{y}$, and $\vec{C} = C_x \ \hat{x} + C_y \ \hat{y}$.